finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 :::info _[@experimental](../fdc3-compliance#experimental-features)_

-Browser Resident Desktop Agents are an experimental feature added to FDC3 in 2.2.
+Browser Resident Desktop Agents (DAs) are an experimental feature added to FDC3 in 2.2.
 Limited aspects of their design may change in future versions and they are exempted from the FDC3 Standard's normal versioning and deprecation polices in order to facilitate any necessary change.

 :::

 This document specifies the required behavior for Browser-Resident Desktop Agents (DA).
-Such agents allow FDC3 applications running directly in a browser to participate in FDC3 interop by way of a `getAgent()` function that is provided by the [`@finos.fdc3` NPM module](https://www.npmjs.com/package/@finos/fdc3) and a standardized communication protocol.
+Such agents allow FDC3 applications running directly in a browser to participate in FDC3 interop by way of a `getAgent()` function that is provided by the [`@finos/fdc3` NPM module](https://www.npmjs.com/package/@finos/fdc3) and a standardized communication protocol.
 This approach is in contrast to "Preload DAs" which run on technology that allows the FDC3 interface to be injected (such as Electron, WebView2 or a browser-extension based implementation).

 This specification only applies to apps running in a browser and therefore assumes use of JavaScript/TypeScript and HTML APIs.
 Implementations in other languages such as .NET are not covered.

 Along with this specification, a new general connection strategy has been established for FDC3 compliant web-applications: FDC3 compliant apps SHOULD make use of `getAgent()` function provided by the [`@finos/fdc3` NPM module](https://www.npmjs.com/package/@finos/fdc3) to retrieve their FDC3 interface (an instance of an implementation of the [`DesktopAgent`](../ref/DesktopAgent) interface).
-Apps that follow these guidelines will be able to interop through either Browser-Resident DAs or [Preload DAs](./preloadDesktopAgents) without code modification.
+Apps that follow these guidelines will be able to interop through either Browser-Resident DAs or [Preload DAs](./preloadDesktopAgents) without the inclusion of code or libraries specific to a particular Desktop Agent vendor or implementation.
 We refer to this concept as Write Once Run Anywhere (WORA).

 :::info